12-year-old shoots, kills home intruder after armed robbery leaves 73-year-old victim wounded, police say

 The intruder "just shot his grandma...
 He would have shot him too, he would've shot me too, he would've killed us all," Bunn continued.

-The wounded wound was taken to a local hospital where she will likely be held until Monday, Bunn said.
+The wounded woman was taken to a local hospital where she will likely be held until Monday, Bunn said.

 #NEW: A 12-year-old Goldsboro boy fired off shots at two masked robbers who broke in & shot his grandmother, Linda Ellis.
 One of those robbers died from their injuries.— Michael Lozano (@MLozanoABC11) February 13, 2021